 - records all documents that finalize the closing, such as mortgages, deeds of trust, grant deeds, reconveyances, and powers of attorney.

 A title search may take time, but it will reveal any liens or encumbrances on the property that must be paid off or cleared before the title can transfer.
-Unexpected liens, those that the seller has not disclosed, often occur with property owners who are financially distressed.
+Unexpected liens, those the seller has not disclosed, often occur with financially distressed property owners.

 The federal Real Estate Settlement Procedures Act (RESPA) requires that escrow agents use the Uniform Settlement Statement (HUD – 1) form to itemize all charges and expenses in the real estate transaction if the loan for the property is either issued or insured by the federal government, including all bank loans with deposits insured by the federal government and all real estate loans insured by federal agencies such as the FHA or the VA and loans that will be sold to Fannie Mae, Freddie Mac, or Ginnie Mae.